 Nadia also starred as the female lead of the auto thriller film, Redline in 2006.
 The film featured Eddie Griffin and Nathan Phillips.
 Nadia portrayed Natasha Martin, a gorgeous young automobile fanatic and front to the hottest unsigned band on the West coast.
 In the film, Natasha finds herself caught up in illegal drag-racing competitions organized for the pleasure of a bunch of bored billionaires.
 The movie was released in theaters in April 2007 with a DVD release in August 2007.
 In addition to her work on Redline, Nadia also filmed the independent film, Jack Rio in 2007.

 In August 2011, Nadia signed on to star in the romantic comedy Divorce Invitation, which also starred Jamie-Lyn Sigler and Jonathan Bennett.
 Divorce Invitation centers on Mike Christian (Bennett), a happily married man who runs into his high school sweetheart Alex (Nadia Bjorlin) and after all these years, sparks still fly.
 When Mike is determined Alex is his true soul mate, he realizes he has a huge problem – he signed an iron-clad pre-nuptial agreement and his wife (Sigler) will not let him out of the marriage.
 The film was released in June 2013.

-Nadia has appeared in many comedies and dramas throughout her career, including Jake in Progress (John Stamos), Complete Savages (Mel Gibson, producer), Sex, Love & Secrets (Denise Richards, Eric Balfour, and James Stevenson) and Out of Practice (Stockard Channing and Henry Winkler).
+Nadia has appeared in many comedies and dramas throughout her career, including Jake in Progress, Complete Savages, Sex, Love & Secrets, and Out of Practice.
 In 2010, Nadia appeared as a guest star on two shows, CBS drama NCIS and the CBS comedy Two and a Half Men.
 She also appeared on an episode of CSI (Las Vegas) in 2012.

-Nadia also appeared on E!’s reality series, Dirty Soap, which premiered in September 2011.
-The series was produced by former daytime stars, Kelly Ripa and Mark Consuelos and featured Nadia, (boyfriend) Brandon Beemer, Farah Fath, Kirsten Storms, Kelly Monaco, and several other daytime stars in their everyday lives.
+Nadia was featured on E!’s reality series, Dirty Soap, which premiered in September 2011.
+The series was produced by former daytime stars, Kelly Ripa and Mark Consuelos and featured Nadia, Brandon Beemer, Farah Fath, Kirsten Storms, Kelly Monaco, and several other daytime stars in their everyday lives.